zoecooperwei/blog-post-react/README.md

 • Enter https://blog-post-react.herokuapp.com/ in the address bar, redirect to the login/homepage.

+• Click Register here to create a new account for fresh user.

+• Enter existing username and password for existing user.

 • Click Home link, go to the homepage.

-• Click Movie link/Get Started button, go to the movie page.
+• Click Movie link, go to the post page.

+• Click view button to switch between list view and card view.

+• Click pagination bar to browse post pages.

-• Click edit button, go to the movie info page and edit the movie information.
+• Click edit button, go to the post info page and edit the post information.

-• Click delete button, remove the movie.
+• Click delete button, remove the post.

-• Click New button, go to the blank movie info page and add new movie.
+• Click New button, go to the blank post info page and add new post.

-• Search movie name, click search button, go to the movie info page directly instead of looking for it in the movie list.
+• Search post name/content, click search button, go to the post info page directly instead of looking for it in the post list.

-• Click Save button, save movie data and go back to the movie page.
+• Click Save button, save movie data and go back to the post page.

-• Click Back button, go back to the movie page directly.
+• Click Back button, go back to the post page directly.

-• Form validation when editing the movie information.
+• Form validation when editing the post information.